arealclimber/nft-playground/README.md

 ### Deploy your own with Vercel

-Remember to set the environment variables.
+Remember to add the required environment variables.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Farealclimber%2Fnft-playground)